verrazzano/docs/content/en/docs/setup/install/prepare/platforms/kind/kind.md

 </div>
 {{< /clipboard >}}

 2\.
-Specify the `mountPoint` path obtained, as the `hostPath` under `extraMounts` in your Kind configuration file, with a `containerPath` of `/var/lib/containerd`, which is the default containerd image caching location inside the Kind container.
-An example of the modified Kind configuration is shown in the following `create cluster` command.
+Specify the `mountPoint` path obtained, as the `hostPath` under `extraMounts` in your kind configuration file, with a `containerPath` of `/var/lib/containerd`, which is the default containerd image caching location inside the kind container.
+An example of the modified kind configuration is shown in the following `create cluster` command.
 {{< clipboard >}}
 <div class="highlight">